Strumenta/SmartReader/docfx_project/articles/development.md

 ## Demo & Console Projects

 The [GitHub repository](https://github.com/strumenta/SmartReader) contains both a console and web demo projects.
 The web demo is a simple ASP.NET Core webpage that allows you to input an address and see what the library returns.
+You can also use the Docker project to see the web demo in action.

 The console project is a Console program that allows you to see the results of the library on a random test page.